dalxo/nRF24L01_t13/README.md

 ![3-wire SPI with shared CE/CSN](media/Only_MOSI_Shared_CE_CSN.png)

-The configuration is enabled with macro:

-`#define NRF24L01_DO_NOT_USE_MISO`

 ### (4) Full (4-wire) SPI
 In this case we have separate pins for MOSI and MISO signals, i.e. standard 4-wire SPI.
 This does not conserve pins on MCU.
 Nevertheless, the footprint of this solution is 10 bytes (5 instructions) smaller than shared pins.
 This is useful in application where the code footprint is more critical than number of used pins.

-This is the default configuration - unless it is overridden by macros from configuration (2) or (3).
-It is possible to combine it with the first configuration (shared CE/CSN).
+This is the default configuration and it is possible to combine it with the first configuration (shared CE/CSN).

 ## SW Configuration